Is yogurt vegetarian?

 What is vegetarianism?

-Vegetarianism is a dietary practice that involves abstaining from the consumption of meat, poultry, and seafood.
-However, there are different types of vegetarian diets, and the restrictions can vary.
-The most common types of vegetarianism include:
+Vegetarianism is a dietary practice that involves abstaining from the consumption of meat, poultry, and fish.
+However, there are different types of vegetarians, each with their own set of dietary restrictions.
+The most common types of vegetarians include:

-- Lacto-vegetarian: This diet includes dairy products but excludes meat, poultry, seafood, and eggs.
+- Lacto-vegetarians: They consume dairy products but avoid meat, poultry, fish, and eggs.

-- Ovo-vegetarian: This diet includes eggs but excludes meat, poultry, seafood, and dairy products.
+- Ovo-vegetarians: They consume eggs but avoid meat, poultry, fish, and dairy products.

-- Lacto-ovo vegetarian: This diet includes both dairy products and eggs but excludes meat, poultry, and seafood.
+- Lacto-ovo vegetarians: They consume both dairy products and eggs but avoid meat, poultry, and fish.

-- Vegan: This diet excludes all animal products, including meat, poultry, seafood, dairy products, eggs, and even honey.
+- Vegans: They avoid all animal products, including meat, poultry, fish, eggs, dairy products, and even honey.

 The ingredients of yogurt

-Yogurt is made by fermenting milk with live bacteria cultures.
-The basic ingredients of yogurt include milk and bacterial cultures.
-However, some commercial yogurts may contain additional ingredients such as sweeteners, flavors, and thickeners.
-It is important to read the label carefully to determine the vegetarian status of the yogurt.
+Yogurt is made by fermenting milk with the help of bacteria cultures.
+The basic ingredients of yogurt include milk and live bacterial cultures such as Lactobacillus bulgaricus and Streptococcus thermophilus.
+However, some commercial yogurts may also contain additional ingredients such as sweeteners, flavors, and thickeners.